Capital Markets Partner, London

 His finance expertise covers public capital markets, including whole-business securitisations, as well as banking and private finance, derivatives and direct financing.
 Mark has advised on the majority of headline infrastructure and utilities acquisitions, financings and refinancings in the UK and Europe in recent years.

 Mark has a specific water, energy and regulatory finance practice, and advises many of the largest water and energy companies in the UK, as well as regulated companies across Europe.
-This included advising National Grid in respect of their £12bn disposal of Cadent and Thames Water over five years on the structuring and implementation of the £4.7bn Thames Tideway Project and SGN on their “MidCo” financing.
+This included advising National Grid in respect of their £12bn disposal of Cadent and Thames Water over five years on the structuring and implementation of the £4.7bn Thames Tideway Project, SGN on their “MidCo” financing and Morgan Stanley Infrastructure Partners on their telecoms acquisitions and disposals.

 Mark leads Linklaters’ award-winning social finance and pro bono practice, which specialises in social impact bonds, supra-national social financings and innovative ways of raising funds for charities.
 Mark has led on a number of social finance initiatives, including the Retail Charity Bond which was on the first LSE-listed retail charity bond platform, and also won the American Lawyer award of Global Pro Bono Deal of the Year, 2015, a £20m charity bond for Scope and two social impact bonds: “Educate Girls” and “Cameroon Cataract Bond”.